zryska/Edge-Data-Store-Docs/Beta2/SDS/SDS_Views.md

 | Mode         | SdsStreamViewMode | Aggregate of actions applied to the properties.
 SdsStreamViewModes are combined via binary arithmetic |
 | SdsStreamViewMap   | SdsStreamViewMap  | Mapping for derived types |

-The available SdsStreamViewModes are shown in the table below.
+The available SdsStreamViewModes are shown in the following table.

 | Name                   | Value  | Description |
 |------------------------|--------|-------------|